Here are Some Simple Ways to

 - Spray an unfamiliar scent.
 Your olfactory sense, the ability to smell, is actually closely tied to your memory.
 Some students have reported that if they spray an unfamiliar scent as they are studying, then spray it again right before the test, it jogs their memory faster and deeper than without it.
 This is also reported to work with a flavor of gum you are not used to as well.
 Give it a shot!

 - Review & Break Regularly.
 Your brain can only take so much in at a time.
 To combat this obstacle and improve your retention, do a quick review after a milestone, say every chapter or every 2 segments (depending on the content you study).
 Reviewing is important as it helps summarize and put into context the material you are learning.
 After the review, take a break for a few moments, listen to a song or two or go get some sun, anything to let your mind relax before hitting the books again.
 This will increase both your retention and ability to study for longer periods.

 - Flash card it!
 This is a bit of an old tip, but what is new about it is that there are several websites that let you easily create your own flash cards.
 They also tend to be mobile friendly, so you can review your notes from anywhere!
 My favorite site is Quizlet, because of its strong community, but feel free to explore others.

 I hope all or some of these tips for improving your study skills can be useful for you.
 As the saying goes, different strokes for different folks, so see what works for you so you can be your best with your online course!

 Let us know what you think of our blog!
 Comments are welcome below!

 Be sure to bookmark or subscribe to our blog to get the latest updates.

-“Action Plans for Improving your Job Skills” by World Education.net is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
+“Improve your Study Skills with these Tricks” by World Education.net is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.